 However, since it is so good at treating male alopecia, it is quite probable that it may have some influence over the androgenic receptors.
 Oral doses of minoxidil may have an impact on testosterone functions.
 It may suppress certain androgenic features.

 The Link Between Male Hair Loss and Testosterone Receptors

 There is a known relationship between testosterone physiology and male pattern baldness.
 This is related to genetics and testosterone metabolism.

-Thus, male pattern baldness occurs due to androgen dihydrotestosterone (DHT), a byproduct of testosterone metabolism, with strong androgenic and anabolic effect.
+Thus, male pattern baldness occurs due to androgen dihydrotestosterone (DHT), a byproduct of testosterone metabolism, with a strong androgenic and anabolic effects.
 Another reason for the problems is just a higher number of androgen receptors, which has mostly to do with genetics (3, 4).

 This means that men living with male pattern baldness may have either higher DHT, a kind of testosterone, or they may be more sensitive to it.
 This also means that reducing testosterone levels may help with baldness.

 At ASIP1, we prioritize the trust of our readers.
 Our team conducts thorough research and fact-checking to ensure that all information is reliable and accurate.
 We strive to provide our readers with valuable and trustworthy content that they can utilize in their daily lives.
 Learn more about our editorial process here.

 Could Influencing Male Dht Receptors Help Overcome Hair Loss?

 Yes, and that is one of the ways to treat male pattern baldness.
 However, this does not necessarily mean reducing testosterone levels.
 It is better done by reducing the conversion of testosterone to DHT or by blocking some of the DHT receptors (4).